Benchmarking, or measuring your success against your competitors, is the best (and only!) way to really understand how you’re doing on social.

 Next up: benchmarking your performance in Social Posts

 We hope you now have a foundation for how you’re doing against your competitors on social.
-If you’re really ready to dive into benchmarking your performance on a post-by-post basis, check out our next article on Social Posts.
+If you’re really ready to dive into benchmarking your performance on a post-by-post basis, check out our article on analyzing competitors using Social Posts.